pundarikaksha7/Adobe_PDF_Extractor_Project/README.md

 # How to use it?

-1: Install dependencies by running requirements.txt
+1: Install dependencies by running pip install -r requirements.txt

 2: Input the Test Data path location and the resultant zip files path location inside PDF_Extractor.py.
 This algorithm would convert the PDFs into zip files and store them in the assigned path location for zip files.